Luna (Sailor Moon): Special powers and items

 Luna's most distinctive power is her ability to talk like and communicate with human beings.
 This trait is only shared by Artemis and their daughter Diana.
 In all versions of the series, Luna provides the Sailor Guardians with many of their special items, particularly early on.
 The items always spring into existence, seemingly out of thin air, and it is unclear whether she is creating them herself or simply transporting them from some other location.
-Luna is also shown to be capable of handling machines, as shown when she accesses a secret laboratory below Game Center Crown, or an arcade machine in the first anime adaptation.
+Luna is also shown to be capable of handling machines, as shown when she accesses a secret laboratory below Game Center Crown, or an arcade machine in the original anime adaptation.
 The first time Luna manages to transform into a human is thanks to the power of the Silver Crystal; however, in subsequent appearances, she transforms by herself.
 Human Luna gains additional powers such as the ability to fly, to teleport herself and others, and is even capable of surviving in the vacuum of space.
 Luna loses all of these powers if the crescent moon mark on her forehead is hit by an attack, as shown when she, Artemis, and Diana are struck by Tin Nyanko, which renders them as normal cats.
 It is also stated by Princess Kakyuu in the final arc that Luna's Star Seed is almost as powerful as a Sailor Crystal.

 In the live-action series, Luna uses a special cell phone named Lunatia L to transform into Sailor Luna, by dialing 6-7-2 and shouting "Luna Prism Power, Make up!".
-In this form, she uses a special attack called "Luna Sucre Candy" which bombards an enemy in exploding sweets.
-Her main weapon is the "Moonlight Stick", which looks identical to Sailor Moon's "Moonlight Stick" from the same series and which she can transform into various other objects, such as a paper fan or a butterfly net.
+In this form, she uses a special attack called Luna Sucre Candy which bombards an enemy in exploding sweets.
+Her main weapon is the Moonlight Stick, which looks identical to Sailor Moon's Moonlight Stick from the same series and which she can transform into various other objects, such as a paper fan or a butterfly net.